Elderslie (Camden - NSW)

 Elderslie performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

 The area's university qualification rate is 21.8%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 15.0%, followed by postgraduate qualifications (4.3%) and graduate diplomas (2.5%).
-Vocational credentials are prevalent, with 41.2% of residents aged 15 and above holding them, including advanced diplomas (12.1%) and certificates (29.1%).
-Educational participation is high, with 31.4% of residents currently enrolled in formal education, comprising 11.7% in primary, 8.7% in secondary, and 3.6% in tertiary education.
+Vocational credentials are prevalent, with 41.2% of residents aged 15+ holding them - advanced diplomas account for 12.1% and certificates for 29.1%.
+Educational participation is high at 31.4%, including 11.7% in primary education, 8.7% in secondary education, and 3.6% pursuing tertiary education.

 Educational participation is notably high, with 31.4% of residents currently enrolled in formal education.
 This includes 11.7% in primary education, 8.7% in secondary education, and 3.6% pursuing tertiary education.